dotnet/dotnet-monitor/documentation/collectionrules/customshortcuts.md

 ## Example

-The following example creates a custom shortcut trigger named "HighRequestCount", two custom shortcut actions named "CpuTrace" and "ErrorLogs", a custom shortcut filter named "AppPID", and a custom shortcut limit named "ShortDuration".
+The following example creates a custom shortcut trigger named "HighRequestCount", two custom shortcut actions named "CpuTrace" and "ErrorLogs", a custom shortcut filter named "AppName", and a custom shortcut limit named "ShortDuration".
 These custom shortcuts are integrated into collection rules alongside the existing configuration format to demonstrate that rules can contain a mix of custom shortcuts and standard configuration.

 <details>
   <summary>JSON</summary>